vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 https://adb-7067375420864287.7.azuredatabricks.net/api/2.0/sql/statements/
 {% endhighlight %}

-The query is done through a POST request containing a simple JSon with the DWH ID and also the actual SQL statement.
+The query is done through a POST request containing a simple JSON with the DWH ID and also the actual SQL statement.
 When referring to tables we must always provide a qualified name with Schema information.
 Here's a sample of a typical query.

 {% highlight json %}
 {